SkilletElveti/Coen-HW-3/README.md

 \
 2. Have h1 ping h2, and h1 ping h8 for 100 times (e.g., h1 ping -c100 p2).
 \
-a.
+2a.
 How long does it take (on average) to ping for each case?
 \
 h1 ping h2 : 7.052 ms
 \
 h1 ping h8 : 28.928 ms

-b.
+2b.
 What is the minimum and maximum ping you have observed?
 \
 h1 ping h2:
 \